 Chapter 6: The Devil

 Author's Note: This is a very short chapter.
 It's only one scene, and it's about 1/4 of what I'd normally put out in terms of word count for a chapter.
-But, at the suggestion of my editor, I am posting it today, on Halloween.
+But, at the suggestion of my editor, I am posting it on Halloween.
 We both think that it fits the theme. :-)

-"I don't understand."
-Huck had said at one point during their talk.
+"I don't understand," Huck had said at one point during their talk.
 "If God made my son, then why would he make him so flawed?
 If being gay is wrong, why?
 Why would God do such a cruel thing to my sweet boy?"

-The pastor walked out his front door.
-This time of year, the darkness came earlier and earlier, and though it was only a little after six PM, the clouds overhead meant he had to squint in the low light to find the key to his car.
+The pastor walked out of his front door.
+This time of year, the darkness came earlier and earlier, and though it was only a little after six p.m., the clouds overhead meant he had to squint in the garage light to find the key to his car.
 He finally found the key on the ring and slipped it into the lock.

 How long has he been there?
-I didn't even notice him.'
+I didn't even notice him.
 Pastor Rogers swallowed nervously.
 "Uh, yes?
 Do I know you?"

 The fellow cocked his head.
 "If you get into that car before I'm done speaking, you will regret it.
 I'm trying to do this the easy way.
 But things will get hard quickly if you test me."

 He knows.
 Oh, God.
-God, save me.'
+God, save me.
 Pastor Rogers held up a quaking hand.
-"Now," he rubbed a sheen of sweat off his face, "now, just listen …"
+"Now," he rubbed a sheen of sweat off his face, "now, just listen—"

 "Good."
 The man stepped back until he was almost entirely obscured by the deep shadow near the fenceline.
-"I'll be watching you, Pastor."
+"I'll be watching you, pastor."

 Author's Note: Please let me know your thoughts about the chapter at the following email address link.
 Wayne Gray